5 Ways to Overcome the "After Special Occasion Blahs"

 Visualize That Things Are Okay

 The subconscious is a fast and powerful part of the human brain.
 Some people have actually gone so far as to be healed by the power of their subconscious.
-It is through the subconscious that you can visualize yourself overcoming the special occasion blahs.
+It is through the subconscious that you can visualize yourself overcoming the "after special occasion blahs".

 In his guide book entitled The Challenge, J. Milanoff tells how, through visualization, he overcame a severe case of the blahs.
-The visualization method that Milanoff used can be beneficial in helping you to overcome the special occasion blahs.
+The visualization method that Milanoff used can be beneficial in helping you to overcome the "after special occasion blahs".

 J. Milanoff's Method